River Leven, North Yorkshire: Course

 The source of the river is on Warren Moor, part of Kildale Moor, just south of the village of Kildale.
 The river flows east until it reaches the Whitby to Middlesbrough railway line where it turns around to flow west to Kildale.
 It then flows south-south-west through woodland to its confluence with Dundale Beck where it turns north-west through Low Easby and Little Ayton, before turning west and then south-west at Great Ayton.
 It runs parallel to the A173 to Stokesley.
-The river becomes increasingly meandering as it continues south-west past Skutterskelfe to Hutton Rudby and Rudby, where it turns north-west and then west again over Slape Stones waterfall.
+The river becomes increasingly meandering as it continues south-west past Skutterskelfe to Hutton Rudby and Rudby, where it turns north-west and then west again over the Slape Stones waterfall.
 At Crathorne it turns north and then north-east as far as Middleton-on-Leven before passing under the A19 in a north-west direction.
 The final couple of miles are north and north-west between Ingleby Barwick and Yarm, before the river joins the River Tees.